-In Thirunallar her idol is seen in all its glory in the northern side of the temple next to Pitchatanamurthy.
+In Thirunallar her idol is seen in all its glory on the northern side of the temple next to Pitchatanamurthy.
 A large number of ‘sumangalies’ (women whose husbands are alive) throng her Sannidhi to offer their prayers most devotedly.

-As per traditions in all Shiva Temples in Thirunallar too midnight puja in the temple concludes with the pooja of Bairavar.
+As per traditions in all Shiva Temples, in Thirunallar too, midnight puja in the temple concludes with the pooja of Bairavar.
 Here the idol of Bairavar and his vahanam the Dog are quite large and impressive.

 Kalathi Appar Sannidhi:

-In the north-east extreme of the temple Kalathi Appar Sannidhi can be seen in a separate mandapam.
+In the north-east extreme of the temple, Kalathi Appar Sannidhi can be seen in a separate mandapam.
 If we offer our prayers to this deity we can free ourselves from adverse effects of Raghu and Ketu.

 Other attractions at Thirunallar:

 They are taken out during special festivals and the Gods and Goddesses are taken out in procession around the temple in these holy chariots.

 Steps for Lighting Sesame Lamps:

 Even though thousands of lamps are constantly lit by devotees these steps are cleaned and regularly to ensure they are free from oil and dust